molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Monster, 3:06:44:</span> Yeah.
 I think that there's a lot of broken processes, but guess what?
 We get to build it.
 The word on the street is, [World Economic Forum](https://en.wikipedia.org/wiki/World_Economic_Forum) wants to basically have the [Great Reset](https://en.wikipedia.org/wiki/Great_Reset).[^fn10] And as that Reset happens we get to decide what we build better too.
 On the one side of the duality you have a desire to... emerges a technocratic control grid,[^fn18] Orwellian stuff, [universal basic income](https://en.wikipedia.org/wiki/Universal_basic_income), nobody owns anything...

-<span class="transcript-speaker">HF:</span> Whoa whoa whoa.
+<span class="transcript-speaker">High Fidelity:</span> Whoa whoa whoa.
 How is universal basic income Orwellian?

 <span class="transcript-speaker">Monster, 3:07:21:</span> Well no, it's Orwellian if it comes with terms and conditions like "hand in everything that you own, you own nothing..."

-<span class="transcript-speaker">HF:</span> Nobody's going to say that.
+<span class="transcript-speaker">High Fidelity:</span> Nobody's going to say that.
 Where is that coming from?

 <span class="transcript-speaker">Monster:</span> Oh you wait!

-<span class="transcript-speaker">HF:</span> No!
+<span class="transcript-speaker">High Fidelity:</span> No!
 Why are you so scared, Rob?
 Universal basic income has been proven to not be wasted on drugs or alcohol or frivolous things.
 People pay off their debts, and it helps actually move them forward in society.
 There are experiments that have been done, Rob.

 <span class="transcript-speaker">B, 3:07:55:</span> I don't disagree with his point.
 I will say, though, that one of the reasons why these decisions can often be hard to make, or have specifics over... maybe I'll say... maybe not doing it, but the specifics of it has to do not with what happens a year from now, not ten years from now.
 It has to do with what's going to happen to our civilization 100,000 years from now.
 And we're all obsessively OCD about binding, and limitations, because the true nature of reality means that once you hit "do anything" tiers of technology you are screwed unless you have the existence of God in your civilization.
 So I'm just saying... <span class="transcript-note">[crosstalk]</span>

-<span class="transcript-speaker">HF, 3:08:35:</span> Are you specifying a Judeo-Christian God?
+<span class="transcript-speaker">High Fidelity, 3:08:35:</span> Are you specifying a Judeo-Christian God?
 Are you saying that only a Judeo-Christian God... or are you willing to welcome all gods?
 Because I have friends who are Hindu and there's a lot of Hindu gods, and so you got to have a big table for a lot of Hindu gods, you know what I'm saying?

 <span class="transcript-speaker">L:</span> There are many <span class="transcript-note">[unintelligible]</span> ones for two and two for one and as a result they have no knowledge of either one.
 Many have confused God <span class="transcript-note">[crosstalk, unintelligible]</span>

-<span class="transcript-speaker">HF:</span> Okay so you're hung up on your Judeo-Christian mindset is what you're telling me.
+<span class="transcript-speaker">High Fidelity:</span> Okay so you're hung up on your Judeo-Christian mindset is what you're telling me.
 You're stuck in your little "this is my religion" box, and "I'm gonna stick with it and I'm gonna ignore all these massive wonderful histories".
 Like do you know the story of <span class="transcript-note">[crosstalk, unintelligible]</span>

 <span class="transcript-speaker">L:</span> You know that I also studied the Hindu Vedas, right?
 You're making many assumptions about me...